 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-You can look forward to a fixed 3% increase in your pension payment amount (not to exceed $25 per month or $300 annually) beginning the second October after your retirement effective date.
+You can look forward to a fixed 2% annual increase, not to exceed $500, beginning with the second October after your retirement effective date.
 For example, if your retirement effective date is Dec.
-1, 2015, your first increase will occur October 2013; if your annual increase is $480, you will receive $40 more per month.
+1, 2011, your first increase will occur October 2013; if your annual increase is $480, you will receive $40 more per month.

 The 2% increase does not compound, but it does accumulate.
 In the second full year after retirement, your pension again increases by 2% of your initial pension, not to exceed $500.
 Following the example above, you would get an additional $40 per month in the second full year, and each year thereafter.